-Information about our policies and procedures
+4. Information about our policies and procedures

 Every adverse event is reported through the NHS Forth Valley Clinical Governance reporting structures as set out in our adverse event management process and, through this; we can identify incidents that trigger the Duty of Candour procedure.
-Our Management of Adverse and Significant Adverse Events policy contains a section on Duty of Candour and there are guidance documents available on the NHS Forth Valley intranet.
+Our Management of Adverse Policy and Significant Adverse Events Standard Operating Procedure contains a section on Duty of Candour and there are guidance documents available on the NHS Forth Valley intranet.